 The Find Duplicates function is useful while conforming (assembling) location WAV files as duplicate WAVs can cause multiple versions of the same WAV file being shown in the Pro Tools timeline once files have been conformed.

-Conform (assemble) location WAV files using EdiLoad and Pro Tools (Durn 28:58)
+All you need to know about conforming (assembling) location WAV files using EdiLoad and Pro Tools (Durn 28:58)

 Compatible with Pro Tools® an AVID Audio® product.
-Tested with Pro Tools 2018.1.Reads version 10+ (.ptx) session filesMac: Writes version 7-9 (.ptf) and version 10+ (.ptx) session files, Win: Writes version 10+ (.ptx) session filesSession Re-conform tested with version 9.0 -> 12.xConforming requires the Pro Tools Field Recorder functions.
-This feature is available in either HD systems or systems with a CPTK license (when available).
+Tested with Pro Tools 2018.4.Reads version 10+ (.ptx) session filesMac: Writes version 7-9 (.ptf) and version 10+ (.ptx) session files, Win: Writes version 10+ (.ptx) session filesSession Re-conform tested with version 9.0 -> 12.xConforming requires the Pro Tools Field Recorder functions.
+This feature is available in either Ultimate/HD systems or systems with a CPTK license (when available).
 For this feature we recommend using Pro Tools version 10 and aboveConfirm that the version of Pro Tools being used is compatible with your operating system version.
 Read More

 Download & Trial